galiakraicheva/math-tutorials/README.md

 # math-tutorials
 This is a collection of tutorials that cover the fields of math used in machine learning and is inspired by my studies in the International University of Applied Sciences, Berlin.

+1) Notes on HELM project

-1) Probability and Statistics Tutorial:
+2) Probability and Statistics Tutorial:
    - Chapter 1:
       - Overview
       - The Importance of Probability and Statistics in ML